 The Group's income and operating cash flows are substantially independent of changes in market interest rates.
 The Group's interest rate risk arises from restricted cash, cash and cash equivalents and bank borrowings.
 Bank balances carried at prevailing market interest rate expose the Group to cash flow interest rate risk.
 Bank borrowings at fixed rates exposes the Group to fair value interest rate risk.
-The Group closely monitors trend of interest rate and its impact on the Group's interest rate risk exposure.
-The Group currently has not used any interest rate swap arrangements but will consider hedging interest rate risk should the need arise.
+The Group repaid all its borrowings in year 2024 and there was no borrowings as at 31 December 2024.
+Accordingly, no sensitivity analysis of cash flow and fair value interest rate risk is presented.